 This increasing ‘deposit gap’ has seen the number of FTBs plummet and created a Locked-out Generation.
 In the five years to 2002 the number of first time buyers in England averaged 543,000 each year.
 In the last five years to 2012 that number has collapsed to 197,000.

 The figures are revealed in HBF’s latest Broken Ladder report – ‘The Locked-out Generation - A decade of decline and the deposit gap’.
 It is the third such report to be published and identifies the increasing lack of accessibility to the housing market at a time when supply is critically low.

-FirstBuy, the Gvmnt/Industry funded shared equity scheme that also allows people to get a 95% deposit helped over 10,000 before running out of funds.
-After pressure from the housing sector, and realising its critical importance, Government extended the scheme deadline and allocated further funds that will help a further 16,500 people buy their own home.
+FirstBuy, the Gvmnt/Industry funded shared equity scheme that also allows people to buy with a 5% deposit had helped over 10,000 before running out of funds.
+After pressure from the housing sector, and realising its critical importance, Government has extended the scheme deadline and allocated further funds that will help an additional 16,500 people buy their own home.

 Stewart Baseley, HBF Executive Chairman, said today:

 “This report reveals the extent of our housing crisis and the challenge faced by today’s young people.
 Unlike previous generations that took home ownership for granted, today’s generation have a mountain to climb if they wish to own their own home.
 We are creating a locked out generation.

 “However, there is some light at the end of the tunnel and there are now several ways for people to buy with a more normal deposit.
 Government backed schemes such as Newbuy are offering real options for people looking to buy – or move home – and we are seeing more and more take advantage.”